laruence/yar/README.md

 #endif
 ````
 ### Packager Header
-   Since Yar also supports multi packager protocol, so there is a char[8] at the begining of body, to identicate which packager the body is packaged by.
+Yar also supports multi packager protocols,  which is a char[8] before the header struct, to identicate which packager the body is packaged by.

 ### Request
-   When a Client request a remote server,  it will send a struct (in PHP):
+When a Client do an RPC request ,  the request is sent as an array(in PHP) like:
 ```php
 <?php
 array(